Sang-kee Paik: Biography

-Upon completing his PhD in animal pathology at National University of Seoul, South Korea, Paik moved to the United States in 1969 to work as a research pathologist at the University of Wisconsin's Primate Research Center in Madison, Wisconsin.
-In 1971, he opened "Paik's U.S. Oriental Martial Arts Institute", and soon left his research position to devote all of his efforts to teaching the martial arts.
+Upon completing his Ph.D. in animal pathology at Seoul National University, Paik moved to the United States in 1969 to work as a research pathologist at the University of Wisconsin's Primate Research Center in Madison, Wisconsin.
+In 1971, he opened Paik's U.S. Oriental Martial Arts Institute, and soon quit his research position to devote himself to teaching the martial arts.

-In 1977, Paik purchased a former elementary school(Sunnyside Elementary) building in Madison and converted it to a unique training facility consisting of three gymnasiums and numerous live-in dormitories for serious students and staff.
+In 1977, Paik purchased a former elementary school (Sunnyside Elementary) building in Madison and converted it to a training facility consisting of three gyms and live-in dormitories for serious students and staff.
 His intent was to create a unique "institution for higher learning in the martial arts".
-He renamed his school "Paik's Academy of Martial Arts", and for the next 20 years taught thousands of students and conducted numerous "special weekend" sessions to train his black belt staff.
-These intensive sessions required early morning meditation, 8 hours of hard training per day, all meals together, and overnight camping in the gymnasium.
-Paik noted these sessions mirrored those he attended regularly under Grandmasters Yoon and Kim in Korea.
+He renamed his school Paik's Academy of Martial Arts, and for the next 20 years taught thousands of students and conducted numerous "special weekend" sessions to train his black belt staff.
+These intensive sessions required early morning meditation, eight hours of hard training per day, all meals together and overnight camping in the gymnasium.
+Paik noted these sessions mirrored those he attended regularly under grandmasters Yoon and Kim in Korea.

-Paik also maintained a relationship with the World Taekwondo Federation since its inception in 1973,.
-He was selected to host the 1990 USA Taekwondo National Championships - the initial U.S. qualifying event for the 1992 Summer Olympic Games in Barcelona.
-This was the second Olympic games to include Taekwondo as a demonstrator sport.
-The tournament was held in Madison, Wisconsin at the Veterans Memorial Coliseum of the Alliant Energy Center.
-In 1989, Paik had served as Team director of the U.S. delegate Team for the World games events leading up to the 1992 Olympics.
+Paik also maintained a relationship with the World Taekwondo Federation since its inception in 1973.
+He was selected to host the 1990 USA Taekwondo National Championships, the initial U.S. qualifying event for the 1992 Summer Olympic Games in Barcelona.
+This was the second Olympic Games to include taekwondo as a demonstration sport.
+The tournament was held in Madison, Wisconsin, at Veterans Memorial Coliseum of the Alliant Energy Center.
+In 1989, Paik served as director of the U.S. delegate team for the World games events leading up to the 1992 Olympics.